 How to Apply:

 1. You must be nominated by your area’s faculty representative.
 Four-year institutions are eligible to nominate up to four students who are in the sophomore or junior class during the school year.
 Contact your representative to see if you may be considered for this nomination.
 Your representative will also be able to give you more information about the nomination process.

 Maria Di Stefano

 2. Once you are nominated by your faculty representative, you may begin the application process.
 Before completing the application you must read the application instructions.
-The online application form may be accessed here.
+See the online application.